JaneliaSciComp/SongExplorer/README.md

-the entire data set has been sampled many times over, set `# steps` to be several fold greater than the number of annotations (shown in the table near the labels) divided by the `mini-batch` size, and check that it actually converges with the "train-validation-loss.pdf", "validation-P-R-F1*.pdf", and "validation-PvR.pdf" figures generated by the `Accuracy` button.
+the entire data set has been sampled many times over, set `# steps` to be several fold greater than the number of annotations (shown in the table near the labels) divided by the `mini-batch` size, and check that it actually converges with the "train-validation-loss.pdf", "P-R-F1*.pdf", and "PvR.pdf" figures generated by the `Accuracy` button.
 If the accuracy converges before an entire epoch has been trained upon, use a smaller `learning rate`.

 As the wall-clock time spent training is generally shorter with larger mini-batches, set it as high as the memory in your GPU will permit.
 Multiples